w4133d/SExCoD/README.md

 SExCoD is a tool for converting between SEAnim/SEModel and XAnim/XModel from Call of Duty.

+The tool was made by Scobalula, this is a fork to fix an issue where the UV maps are flipped vertically.

 It currently supports:

 * XMODEL_BIN/XMODEL_EXPORT to SEModel